equelin/PSMitrend/README.md

 > You can find a more detailed script [here](./Examples/Assessment.ps1)

-1- Follow the mitrend documentation to gather all relevent files
+1- Follow the mitrend documentation to gather all relevant files

-2- Open a Powershell console and load the module
+2- Open a Powershell console and import the PSMitrend module

 ```Powershell
 > Import-Module PSMitrend